rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Static compilation can prevent a lot of trivial errors and hopefully the prevented list will grow, but that list is not exhaustive.

-**What are my points?**
+**Summary**

 My first point is that programmers should start considering cognitive aspects of programming more.

 What is that we do when we discover a bug?
 We write a test, right?
 Does that decrease the cognitive load?
 Of course it does not.
 Tests play important role but are not a Pavlov's stick.
-Instead of adding a test, I prefer to spend the time on some retrospection and on improving the code.
-I want to learn from bugs.  _Fixing bugs is the least important part of the process._
+Instead of adding a test, I prefer to spend the time on some intro and retrospection, on improving the code, and future prevention.
+I want to learn from bugs.  _Fixing bugs is the least important part of the process._  I should also mention this, unfortunately, is a _repetitive negative thinking_ territory.

 Here is an example that keeps popping into my mind when thinking about trivial errors.
 I have seen many stack overlflow errors in my life, I have seen only 2 or 3 since I moved to Haskell but they were not easy to find.
 They all were caused by Haskell allowing this lambda expression: